What states are doing in the battle over congressional maps as Texas pursues plan Trump sought

 California Democrats propose retaliation

-In response to Texas, Democratic Gov. Gavin Newsom announced Thursday that the state will move forward with redrawing congressional maps aimed at putting five more Democrats into the U.S. House.
+In response to Texas, Democratic Gov. Gavin Newsom announced Thursday that the state will move forward with redrawing congressional maps meant to put five more Democrats into the U.S. House.

-The proposed maps, which are expected to be released Friday, are an attempt to counterbalance Texas’ and Trump’s plan to add five Republican seats.
+A proposal released Friday by the campaign arm of House Democrats — the Democratic Congressional Campaign Committee — calls for the reshaping of House district lines to strengthen the Democratic advantage in an attempt to counterbalance Texas’ and Trump’s plan to add five Republican seats.

 Newsom has been outspoken about retaliating if Texas’s redistricting takes effect, telling Trump this week in a letter that the president was “playing with fire.”